 - Handover of off-plan property

-- Gifting of property in the UAE
+- Gifting of property to a company or a family in the UAE

 Our UK and UAE residential property lawyers can advise and represent you throughout the entire sale and purchase process.
 This applies whether you are an investor or an expatriate in the UAE.